 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon is released when the oil is transported via pipes, ships, rail and/or tankers to manufacturers.
+Narrator text: Carbon is released when the oil is transported via pipes, ships, rail and/or tankers to bottle makers.
 (ANIMATION OF OIL TRUCK MOVING)

 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

-Button 1: The oil is cleaned Button 2: Oil is formed into plastic bottles and lids [X] Button 3: Transportation of the oil to treatment plants
+Button 1: Oil is cleaned.
+Button 2: Oil is formed into plastic bottles and lids.
+[X] Button 3: Oil is transported to treatment plants.

 Slide 5